dr-who/stutools/README.md

 Stu's handy I/O tools:

+	./aioRWTest      -- Linux AIO (not POSIX AIO), queue depth, timing, ratio of R/W, sequential, groups of flushing and more

-	./readSpeedTest  -- reads from N disks using N threads
+	./readSpeedTest  -- reads from N disks using N threads using fread

-	./writeSpeedTest -- writes to N disks using N threads
+	./writeSpeedTest -- writes to N disks using N threads using fwrite/

 	./writePairTest  -- writes to all combinations of 2 disks in 2 threads, plus analysis

 	./checkDisks     -- checks that we can ok, read and write to each disk

-	./aioRWTest      -- alter queue depth, timing, ratio of R/W, sequential, groups of flushing and more

 Common options:

-	-rN  (random seeks, use at most N GB of the device) -kN  (N KB, e.g. -k4 is 4096 bytes.
-Default is -k1024 = 1MB) -D   (don't use O_DIRECT)
+	-kN  (N KB, e.g. -k4 is 4096 bytes.
+Default is -k1024 = 1MB)
 	-tN  (timeout in N seconds, defaults to 60)
 	-v   (verify writes by checking the checksums)
-	-fN  (perform fdatasync() every N seconds)

 Usage:

+	./aioRWTest

 	./writeSpeedTest /dev/md3